-Large Capacity: Its sizable basket reduces the frequency of cleaning, often requiring maintenance only every 1 to 4 weeks.
+Large Capacity: Its sizable basket reduces cleaning frequency, often requiring maintenance only every 1 to 4 weeks—ideal for low-effort setups like pond filters for small ponds.

 1. What is a pond prefilter and why do I need one?

-A pond prefilter is a device installed before your main filter or pump to trap large debris (leaves, sticks, dirt) so they don’t clog your main filter.
-It helps extend the life of your pump and improves overall filtration efficiency.
+A pond prefilter is installed before your main filter or water pump to trap large debris so it doesn’t clog your primary filtration system.
+This improves overall pond filtration, helps maintain water quality, and protects equipment—especially in complete pond filtration systems.

 2. How do I choose the right size prefilter for my pond?